maarten-pennings/howto/c64usr/readme.md

   PRINT USR(785)+USR(780+5)
 ```

-You might wonder which routine gets called.
+You might wonder which routine gets called, to which address the CALL is.
 The answer is the vector at location 785 ($311).
 By default this vector points to a routine that prints `?ILLEGAL QUANTITY  ERROR`.
-You would poke the vector with your routines address before calling `USR()`.
+You would poke the vector with your routine's address before calling `USR()`.

-### Expression
+### Expressions

 It is good to realize that Commodore BASIC has three _types_: float, string and integer.
-A variable (function) ending in `$` is (returns) a string, a variable ending in `%` is an integer,
+A variable like `A$` (or function like `MID$`) ending in `$` is (returns) a string.
+A variable like `XX%` ending in `%` is an integer.
-all other variables and function are float.
+All other variables and function are float.
 Floats are stored in 5 bytes, strings use
-variable width blocks on a heap and integers are _signed_ and 16 bit.
+variable width blocks on the heap and integers are _signed_ and 2 byte (16 bits).

 You might be thinking that it would generally be better to use integers, but the answer is a firm _no_.
 First of all you do not save memory: every variable uses 7 bytes: 2 for the name and 5 for the value